How to knit for cold weather

 While we all love a good thick, oversized, and cozy pullover for winter, there are some things we can do to really amp up the warmth in our outfits with our hand knits.
 But in reality, fiber construction really matters when knitting for cold weather.
-Let's go over a few of the things that will help keep you warmer with your knits.
+Let's go over a few of the tips for how to knit for cold weather.

 Air is what keeps us warm in cold weather!